⭐️

 Access-Control-Allow-Methods: POST, GET, OPTIONS

-By default, the 6 simple response headers that are exposed include; Cache-Control, Content-Language, Content-Type, Expires, Last-Modified and Pragma.
+A response header indicating which headers can be exposed as part of the response.
+By default, the six simple response headers are exposed: Cache-Control, Content-Language, Content-Type, Expires, Last-Modified, and Pragma.

 Syntax: